al6x/mongodb/readme.md

 More docs - there's no need for more docs, the whole point of this extension is to be small, intuitive, 100% compatible with the official driver, and require no extra knowledge.
 So, please use standard Ruby driver documentation.

-# Persistence for pure Ruby objects
+# Persistence for any Ruby object

 Save any Ruby object to MongoDB, as if it's a document.
 Objects can be any type, simple or composite with other objects / arrays / hashes inside.